 Being a teenager is stressful.
 Teenagers face major peer pressure and worry about grades, their futures and the uncertainties of this world.
 Through this time period, adolescents also experience major changes in their bodies and their brains.
 At times, they need some additional help and guidance to handle the pressure and stress.

-UBH Denton provides inpatient and outpatient services for adolescents ages 13-17 facing issues with mental health and co-occurring disorders.
+UBH Denton provides inpatient and outpatient services for adolescents ages 13-17 facing issues with mental health, trauma and co-occurring disorders.
 UBH Denton also offers families full educational case management and educational options.

 Some of the signs that a teen needs help include: